 5.2 A major problem in many rural areas has been lack of easy access to administrative public services.
 Rural areas with a dispersed and declining population had always suffered from the absence of local public administration offices compared with urban areas.
 As a result, citizens and entrepreneurs alike may have to travel to the nearest city or the region's capital that may be located hours or, in the case of islands, days away, in order to get information and to conduct routine administrative transactions regarding their personal or business dealings with public administration services, such as tax, social security or local government services.
-In countries with a highly centralised public administration system, some administrative transacto this problem through the electronic delivery of services.
-Technically, electronic delivery of administrative services can be quite simple.
+In countries with a highly centralised public administration system, some administrative transactions may require travelling even further to the country's capital.